 - The directory that contains the skool or ref file named on the command line

 - The current working directory

 - ./resources

 - ~/.skoolkit

 - /usr/share/skoolkit

-Changed in version 1.4: Added the -V option.

-Changed in version 2.1: Added the $-\circ$ and -P options.

-Changed in version 2.1.1: Added the -1, -u, -D and -H options.

-Changed in version 2.2: No longer writes the Skool Daze and Back to Skool disassemblies by default; added the -d option.

-Changed in version 2.2.2: Added the ability to read a skool file from standard input.

-Changed in version 2.3.1: Added support for reading multiple ref files per disassembly.

-Changed in version 3.0.2: No longer shows timings by default; added the -t option.

-Changed in version 3.1: Added the -c option.

-Changed in version 3.2: Added ~/.skoolkit to the search path.
+- \$PACKAGE_DIR/resources

+where \$PACKAGE_DIR is the directory in which the skoolkit package is installed (as shown by skool2html.py -p).

+The -T option sets the CSS theme.
+For example, if game.ref specifies the CSS files to use thus:

+'''

+[Paths]

+StyleSheet=skoolkit.css;game.css

+then:

+$ skool2html.py -T dark game.ref

+'''

+will use skoolkit-dark.css and game-dark.css if they exist, and fall back to skoolkit.css and game.css if they don't.

+Version Changes 1.4 Added the -V option 2.1 Added the -o and -P options 2.1.1 Added the -1, -u, -D and -H options 2.2 No longer writes the Skool Daze and Back to Skool disassemblies by default; added the -d option 2.2.2 Added the ability to read a skool file from standard input 2.3.1 Added support for reading multiple ref files per disassembly 3.0.2 No longer shows timings by default; added the -t option 3.1 Added the -c option 3.2 Added ~/.skoolkit to the search path 3.3.2 Added \$PACKAGE_DIR/resources to the search path; added the -p and -T options 3.4 Added the -a and -C options and the long options skool2sft.py converts a skool file into a skool file template.
+For example: